lemcomm/MaFCDR/src/BM2/SiteBundle/Resources/pages/en/manual/units.md

-### This manual page is detailing a highly experimental and incomplete feature that is in the process of being implemented.
-Everything on this page, while as detailed as it may be, is subject to change. ###
+### This manual page is detailing an upcoming feature to be added in the next update.
+Units and Unit Settings will be implemented next update, but many settings won't take effect until the battle overhaul (Soon(tm)) ###

 Units are the primary unit of organization between you and your soldiers, allowing you to set orders and manage hundreds of individuals soldiers at once.
 Each unit under your command will have it's own supply source, battle strategy, tactics, name, and deployment settings, allowing you as their leader to maximize their use on the field.

-Generally speaking, units are best when homogenous, or made up of soldiers all using relatively the same equipment.
+Generally speaking, units are best when made up of soldiers all using relatively the same equipment.
 Archers with archers, cavalry with cavalry.
 In battle a unit will only move as slow as it's slowest soldier, and while it can be said that a disorganized mess is hard to fight against, it's also hard to deploy effectively.

 For more detailed guidance on how exactly units work in the field, we recommend you read the [new battles](battles2) page.

 Supplies
 --------
 Gone are the days of First Ones telling the mortals to steal from the locals in order to feed themselves--apparently, even at the behest of a First One they weren't too happy about it--now this is handled entirely under "supply".
-Supply is either drawn from a settlement under your command, or the settlement of the Unit's origin (TODO).
+Supply is either drawn from a settlement under your command, or the settlement of the Unit's origin.
 Presently, this is strictly for food, but once a proper method to delay arrival of goods is added, this will also allow field resupply of armor, weapons, and other gear.

-Strategy & Tactics (TODO)
+Strategy & Tactics (Planned Feature)
 ------------------
 Past Supplies, there are two main things you'll concern yourself with in regards to Units: Strategy and Tactics.